-We already have UC Browser, Opera Browser, Firefox Browser, Dolphin Browser, Google Chrome and Puffin web browser (for those with some different taste).
+We already have UC Browser, Opera Browser, Firefox Browser, Dolphin Browser, Google Chrome, and Puffin web browser (for those with some different tastes).
 Now we have two new members in this gigantic category of “Browsers” on the Google Play Store.

 Samsung Internet is a relatively new entry on the Play Store from Samsung.
 We already have a bunch of apps from the Korean giant.

 It comes with all the general features.
 Below are some of the pros and cons of this browser.

 1. CloseBy feature

 It is one of the in-built features or extension which needs to be turned on.
 This allows the nearest Beacons to be scanned and get information about your surroundings.
 It uses Bluetooth to do so.

 Several content blockers like Adguard, Adblock fast, Disconnect for Samsung Internet, Unicorn Adblocker, and much more are offered as extensions, and these need to be installed as a separate app from the Play Store.
 Usually, they are marked as “works with the Samsung Internet and Yandex Browser”.